microsoft/Windows-universal-samples/Samples/SerialArduino/README.md

 **LED/Temperature**

-This scenario demonstrates the use of Input and Output streams on the SerialDevice object in order to communicate with the Serial device specifically to toggle the four LEDs and get temperature readings from the temperature sensor.
+This scenario demonstrates the use of Input and Output streams on the SerialDevice object in order to communicate with the Serial device specifically to toggle the four LEDs, get temperature and humidity readings from the temperature sensor.

 ## Hardware requirements

-Any Arduino board with a header that can be used to wire up the simple circuit of LEDs and the temperature sensor.
-The Arduino uses a custom sketch that goes along with the sample and is included in the sketch folder as SerialCommand.ino.
+Any Arduino board with a header that can be used to wire up the simple circuit of LEDs and the DHT temperature & humidity sensor.
+The Arduino uses a custom sketch that goes along with the sample and is included in the *SerialCommand* folder as SerialCommand.ino.

 The wiring diagram is also provided as SerialCommand.fzz can be opened with Fritzing application.
 (Download at http://Fritzing.org)